rust-lang/rust/src/doc/rustc-dev-guide/src/hir.md

 *identifier numbers* (or just "ids").
 Right now, you will find four sorts of identifiers in active use:

-- `DefId` – primarily names "definitions" or top-level items.
+- `DefId`, which primarily names "definitions" or top-level items.
-  - You can think of a `DefId` as shorthand for a very explicit and complete path, like `std::collections::HashMap`.
-However, these paths are able to name things that are not nameable in normal Rust (e.g. `impl`s), and they also include extra information about the crate (such as its version number, since two versions of the same crate can co-exist).
+  - You can think of a `DefId` as being shorthand for a very explicit and complete path, like `std::collections::HashMap`.
+However, these paths are able to name things that are not nameable in normal Rust (e.g. impls), and they also include extra information about the crate (such as its version number, as two versions of the same crate can co-exist).
-  - A `DefId` really consists of two parts, a `CrateNum` (which identifies the crate) and a `DefIndex` (which indexes into a list of items that is maintained per crate).
+  - A `DefId` really consists of two parts, a `CrateNum` (which identifies the crate) and a `DefIndex` (which indixes into a list of items that is maintained per crate).
-- `HirId` – combines the index of a particular item with an offset within that item.
+- `HirId`, which combines the index of a particular item with an offset within that item.
-  - The key point of an `HirId` is that it is *relative* to some item (which is named via a `DefId`).
+  - the key point of a `HirId` is that it is *relative* to some item (which is named via a `DefId`).
-- `BodyId` – an absolute identifier that refers to a specific body (definition of a function or constant) in the crate.
+- `BodyId`, this is an absolute identifier that refers to a specific body (definition of a function or constant) in the crate.
 It is currently effectively a "newtype'd" `NodeId`.
-- `NodeId` – an absolute ID that identifies a single node in the HIR tree.
+- `NodeId`, which is an absolute id that identifies a single node in the HIR tree.
   - While these are still in common use, **they are being slowly phased out**.
   - Since they are absolute within the crate, adding a new node anywhere in the tree causes the `NodeId`s of all subsequent code in the crate to change.